scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 ## Groups

-Our regular sessions have been running in groups.
+Our regular sessions take place in groups.

 All groups meet every 2 weeks and follow roughly the same reading agenda.
 Anybody is invited to attend one or more of the group sessions by their preference.

-At the beginning of 2023, we will set new time slots that would fit participants' availability.
+Here are the new groups that we set at the beginning of 2023 (in [UTC time zone](https://time.is/UTC)):
+* Group E: Wednesday 15:00-16:30 UTC
+* Group F: Saturday 13:00-14:30 UTC
+* Group G: Saturday 18:30-20:00 UTC

 ## Recordings